 For the purpose of determining the amount of the refund, the date of the student's withdrawal shall be deemed the last date of recorded attendance.
 Clock hour programs: The amount owed equals the hourly charge for the program (total institutional charge, minus non-refundable fees, divided by the number of hours in the program), multiplied by the number of hours attended or scheduled to attend, prior to withdrawal.
+Quarter Credit programs: The amount owed equals the hourly charge for the program (total institutional charge, minus non-refundable fees, divided by the number of hours attended or scheduled to attend, prior to withdrawal.
 Quarter Credit programs: The amount owed equals the hourly charge for the program (total institutional charge, minus non-refundable fees, divided by the number of hours in the program), multiplied by the number of hours scheduled to attend, prior to withdrawal.
 For the purpose of determining when the refund must be paid, the student shall be deemed to have withdrawn at the end of 14 days.